Carole Chaski

 Carole Elisabeth Chaski (born 1955) is a forensic linguist who is considered one of the leading experts in the field.
 Her research has led to improvements in the methodology and reliability of stylometric analysis and inspired further research on the use of this approach for authorship identification.
 Her contributions have served as expert testimony in several federal and state court cases in the United States and Canada.
 She is president of ALIAS Technology and executive director of the Institute for Linguistic Evidence, a non-profit research organization devoted to linguistic evidence.

 Early life and education

 Carole Chaski was born in 1955, one of six children of Milton S. Chaski, Sr., and Marylee (née Evans) Chaski.
 Chaski attended Severn School and graduated in 1973, where she earned awards for both English and Spanish proficiency.

 Chaski earned her A.B. magna cum laude in English and Ancient Greek from Bryn Mawr College in 1975, and her M.Ed. in Psychology of Reading from the University of Delaware in 1981.
-Her 1988 Ph.D. dissertation in Linguistics at Brown University was titled Syntactic theories and models of syntactic change : a study of Greek infinitival complementation.
+Her 1988 Ph.D. dissertation in Linguistics at Brown University, Syntactic theories and models of syntactic change : a study of Greek infinitival complementation, was advised by Winthrop Francis.